Siim/c9-template-nodejs/project/README.md

     -----------------------------------------------------------------

-Hi there!
 Welcome to Cloud9 IDE!

-To get you started, we have created a small hello world application.
+To get you started, we have created a demo chat application.

-1) Open the hello-world.js file
+1) Open the server.js file

-2) Follow the run instructions in the file's comments
+2) Click the 'Run' button at the top to start your server,

-And that's all there is to it!
-Just have fun.
-Go ahead and edit the code, or add new files.
-It's all up to you!
+3) Click the URL that is emitted to the Output tab of the console

 Happy coding!
 The Cloud9 IDE team

 ## Support & Documentation

 Visit http://docs.c9.io for documentation, or http://support.c9.io for support.
-To watch some training videos, visit http://www.youtube.com/user/c9ide
+To watch some training videos, visit http://www.youtube.com/user/c9ide.